Skip to Content

 There are several types of fraud, such as asset misappropriation, consumer fraud, misuse of company assets, and healthcare, insurance, and bank fraud.
 The crime may be targeted against an individual or an organization.
 Embezzlement involves stealing money from someone who has a fiduciary relationship with the perpetrator.
 For example, if a bank teller transfers some money from the institution into his or her personal account, this is classified as embezzlement.

-White collar crimes are prosecuted aggressively at both the state and federal level, especially in the wake of certain high-profile cases, including Bernie Madoff and the Enron scandal.
-It is important to note that the penalty range for white collar crimes can vary from offense to offense, or even from one accused person to another.
+White collar crimes are prosecuted aggressively at both the state and federal levels, especially in the wake of certain high-profile cases, including Bernie Madoff and the Enron scandal.
+It is crucial to note that the penalty range for white collar crimes can vary from one offense to another, or even between accused individuals.

 Penalties for a white collar crime in North Carolina may include: